Accounts Receivable Factoring: What is it?

 It is also a flexible and simple lending alternative for your company to obtain working capital.

 Accounts Receivable Factoring is an excellent alternative to a traditional business loan.
 This speedy and easy process turns your accounts receivable into immediate cash for your company.
-Charter Capital has earned a reputation as an accounts receivable factoring company for assisting small businesses when other providers cannot, and we are committed to providing the financial means for entrepreneurs to realize their full potential.
+Charter Capital has earned a reputation as an accounts receivable financing company for assisting small businesses when other providers cannot, and we are committed to providing the financial means for entrepreneurs to realize their full potential.

 Companies in a variety of industries have benefited from Charter Capital’s accounts receivable factoring, from trucking and freight services and manufacturing companies to staffing companies and security firms.
 When you decide to use our invoice factoring services, you are outsourcing both your credit and collections staff, which allows business owners to free up staff and resources for more productive purposes.
 As a quick form of business finance, invoice factoring is becoming increasingly popular amongst B2B companies of various sizes in multiple industries.

-Benefits Using an Accounts Receivable Factoring Company
+Benefits of Using an Accounts Receivable Factoring Company

 - Immediate increase in working capital – Accounts Receivable Factoring releases the cash your company has tied up in accounts receivable and makes it available for paying expenses such as payroll or other business needs to grow your business.